chrisl8/ArloBot/README.md

 It will also be used to create and test concents that will later move th Arlobot proper once they are ironed out.

+##Setup##
+Run the setup.sh script from inside of the scripts folder to set up everything Metatron and Arlobot need to run.
+(This is a work in progress.)

 ##Convenience Scripts##
 Look in the scripts folder for a set of handy scripts for starting up and shutting down various aspects of Arlobot.
 These make up about 90% of the benefit of this repository!